Curriculum

 Program highlights

-CSU’s well-rounded curriculum promotes clinical, professional, and relational skills, with unique course offerings.
+The comprehensive curriculum at CSU promotes clinical, professional, and relational skills, with unique course offerings.

 vet students gathered around a dog wearing a cone

-• Client communication: Courses designed by the internationally recognized Veterinary Communication for Professional Excellence program develop student confidence and skills needed to build partnerships with colleagues and clients.
+• Client communication: Courses designed within the internationally recognized Veterinary Communication for Professional Excellence program develop student confidence and skills needed to build partnerships with colleagues and clients.

 • Companion Animal Euthanasia Training Academy certification: Core training that culminates in certification designed to improve the euthanasia experience for the animal, caregiver, and veterinary team.